Total War Saga: Thrones of Britannia Game Cover

 • “The graphics are terrible for a game in 2018, even at ultra/4k settings.”

-Overall, the optimization of the game has received mixed reviews, with many players noting significant improvements over its predecessor, *Total War: Attila*.
-While some users report smooth performance and good graphics even on mid-range systems, others experience stuttering and performance issues, particularly during late-game scenarios or large battles.
-Despite these inconsistencies, many agree that it is one of the better-optimized entries in the *Total War* series, with ongoing updates improving stability and performance.
+Overall, the optimization of the game has received mixed reviews, with many players noting significant improvements over the poorly optimized *Total War: Attila*.
+While some users report smooth performance and good graphics on mid-range systems, others experience stuttering and frame rate drops, particularly during large battles or on high settings.
+Despite these issues, many agree that the game is one of the better-optimized entries in the series, with a generally stable performance and improved visuals compared to its predecessors.

 • “The game seems to be very well optimized, offering very good graphics and visuals while running quite smoothly.”